Chapter 1 : A Wolf at the Door

-A little girl wanders through the ruins of a once cheerful town.
-Bodies lie on the ground with their limbs bent in unnatural positions, jets of light break the grey monotonous sky of mid April, illuminating the empty houses in green and red.
-The few people still alive are fighting or running away from those scary hoodied figures.
+A child wanders through the ruins of a town.
+Bodies lie on the ground with their limbs bent in unnatural positions, jets of light break the grey monotonous sky of mid-April, illuminating the empty houses in green and red.
+The few people still alive are fighting or running away from those scary hooded figures.
 Nobody notices the girl, nobody stops to pick her up and bring her somewhere safe.
 She is crying, screaming for her dad, searching him everywhere.
 She only wants to say she is sorry for leaving the pub on her own.
 He had warned her not to walk all alone in the streets, no matter how smart she was, no matter how safe the town could seem.

 -We are in the middle of a war, sweetheart.
 We have to stay united.

 Why didn't she obey to her dad?
-He was a wise boy, the Professors always said that.
+He was a wise man, his old Professors always say that.
 Why didn't she simply sit in the pub and eat her piece of cake?

 It doesn't matter anymore.
 She is scared, terrified.
 The ground is red, the blood runs in small rivulets towards the castle.